lukeed/ms/readme.md

 ## Credits

-This is obviously a fork of [zeit/ms](https://github.com/zeit/ms).<br>
+This is obviously a fork of [zeit/ms](https://github.com/zeit/ms).

-I opened a [PR in June 2019](https://github.com/zeit/ms/pull/120) that introduced significant performance gains and code reduction &mdash; it was ignored.
-This repository is a from-scratch implementation that takes the goals of that PR a bit further.
+I opened a [PR in June 2019](https://github.com/zeit/ms/pull/120) that introduced significant performance gains and code reduction &mdash; it was ignored for nearly two years.
+This repository is a from-scratch re-implementation that takes the goals of that PR a bit further.

 ## License